Balunywa/Labs/AZ-APP-GW and AZ-APIM/Intergrate Standard APIM SKU without VNET support with Application Gateway/README.md

 - TLS certificates - You can use selfsigned certificates, import your CA singned certificates, in this example a private App Service certificate that’s managed by Azure.
 You can export copies, and use them with other Azure Services like AZ-APP-GW and AZ-APIM https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate#start-certificate-order
 - Make sure that you are using the latest version of Azure PowerShell.
 See the installation instructions at Install Azure PowerShell.

-## Certificate Generation and Export to KeyVault when using App Service Certificate
+## Use AZ-Cloud Shell for Certificate Generation and Export to KeyVault when using App Service Certificate

 $secret = Get-AzKeyVaultSecret -VaultName YourKeyVaultName  -Name YourCertificateSecretName
 $secretValue = $secret.SecretValue | ConvertFrom-SecureString -AsPlainText